HIPERFIT/finpar/README.md

     to the OpenCL one, i.e., the code has been transformed in the same way, e.g., array expansion, loop distribution and interchange.

-    Each benchmark exhibits an "original", sequential version and and an OpenMP version that are to be run on CPU.
+    a) Each benchmark exhibits an "original", sequential version and an OpenMP version that are to be run on CPU.

-    Parallelism is fully specified in the Haskell versions: the runtime of these versions is irrelevant, since the aimed has been to write a very basic (list-based) Haskell code that documents parallelism and performance of the Haskell was not pursued.
-(In particular one can write Haskell versions that are efficient.)
+    b) The Haskell versions are aimed to fully specified application's parallelism.
+They use a very basic Haskell (map, reduce, filter, scan on lists), so that they are "easy" to read.
+From this purpose they are also extremely slow: Why they (eventually) validate, they take a very long time to run.
+This is not necessarily because Haskell is slow; in particular efficient Haskell code can be written for every one of the benchmarks, but this has not been the goal of the current implementation.

-    One or several OpenCL versions are of course provided.
+    c) One or several OpenCL versions are of course provided for each bench.

 5. Before compiling and running the benchmarks, check the sections